1. When should we visit Thanda?

 4. What is the communication infrastructure like?

-Each suite at Thanda Safari Lodge has a telephone and there is Wifi in the shared areas of the Lodge – the lounge, dining area and library.
-There is also Wifi in the shared areas of Thanda Tented Camp, but there are no telephones, owing to the absence of electricity.
+Each suite at Thanda Safari Lodge has a telephone and there is Wifi available.
+There is also Wifi in the shared areas (lounge and dining area) of Thanda Tented Camp, but there are no telephones, owing to the absence of electricity.
 There is reception for mobile phones in some parts of the reserve, but please be aware that the mountains do obstruct mobile phone signal in some areas.

 5. What do I need to know about electricity in South Africa?